How to Carve a Pumpkin with Your Toddler – in 4 Fun Steps!

 I’ll admit, part of what makes it worth the hassle for me is the fact that I want to carve a pumpkin, and it’s more magical to do it vicariously through my daughter’s eyes.

 What kind of fall traditions are you doing with your toddler this year, Mama?
 Tell me about them in the comments!
+And if this post helped you know how to carve a pumpkin with your toddler, please share it via the social share buttons below!

 One response to “How to Carve a Pumpkin with Your Toddler – in 4 Fun Steps!”